-(e) Inventories
+(d) Inventories

 The Company accounts for all inventories on the first-in, first-out ("FIFO") method.
-Inventories are stated at the lower of cost or market (net realizable value).
+Inventories are stated at the lower of cost or net realizable value.
 Cost has been determined using the FIFO method.
 Costs included in inventory include raw materials, direct and indirect labor and employee benefits, depreciation, general manufacturing overhead and various other costs of manufacturing.
-Market, with respect to all inventories, is replacement cost or net realizable value.
 Inventories on hand are compared against anticipated future usage, which is a function of historical usage, anticipated future selling price, expected sales below cost, excessive quantities and an evaluation for obsolescence.
 Actual results could differ from assumptions used to value obsolete inventory, excessive inventory or inventory expected to be sold below cost and additional reserves may be required.

-(f) Property, Plant and Equipment
+(e) Property, Plant and Equipment